 This spicy Thai butternut squash soup is loaded with Thai flavour and just the right amount of spicy for a warming & flavourful soup.
-The base is made from vegetable broth and butternut squash, so the soup takes on a smooth and creamy texture with no added cream!
+The base is made from vegetable broth and butternut squash, so the soup takes on a super smooth and creamy texture!

 I don’t think there’s any type of food that makes me think of Fall more than squash.
 They come in so many shapes, sizes and different textures, but they all taste delicious in warming Fall dishes.